gregoil/rotest/docs/advanced/blocks.rst

    sub-flows, see example in the `Sharing data`_ section.
-   Note that calling ``parametrize()`` or ``params()`` doesn't actually instantiate the component, but just create a copy of the class and sends the parameters to it's common (overriding previous values).
+   Note that calling ``parametrize()`` or ``params()`` doesn't actually instantiate the component, but just create a copy of the class and sends the parameters to its common (overriding previous values).

 #. ``mode``: this field can be defined statically in the component's class or
    passed to the instance using 'parametrize' (parametrized fields override